-Leadership Feature: Ty Smeins
+Leadership Spotlight: Ty Smeins

 Ty is currently the Secondary School Principal at the American International School of Lusaka, Zambia.
 His previous experiences have taken him to the American School of Kuwait and Shanghai Community International School.
 Ty holds an Ed.
 D. Organizational Brain-Based Leadership, Nova Southeastern, M.A.
 Educational Leadership, Lehigh University, and B.A. in Education from Iowa State University.